merkio/selenium-test-example/README.md

 * java 11
 * chrome
 #### Tests and Report
+* Set in the tests.properties baseUrl and default user email and password for tests
 * Launch tests: mvn clean -U test
 * Build report: mvn allure:report or
     if you want build report & open mvn allure:serve